jacobwgillespie/dotfiles/README.md

 # dotfiles

-Dotfiles for configuring macOS or Linux with ZSH and Homebrew
+Dotfiles for configuring macOS or Linux with ZSH and Homebrew.

-Dotfiles customize your system - these are mine.
-[Fork](https://github.com/jacobwgillespie/dotfiles/fork) this repository and make it your own!

 ## Requirements